rudymartinb2/myjsunit/README.md

 ## Installation

-clone the repo and install the package in yoor proyect from filesystem using npm, like this:
+clone the repo and install the package in your project from filesystem using npm, ie like this:

 ```
 $ npm i ../myjsunit.git